heetbeet/virtualenv-bootstap/README.md

 When `virtualenv.cmd` is executed, it:
 - Checks if the first argument matches a Python version pattern (3.x.x).
+- Checks if the required version is not already in cache, otherwise:
-- Downloads the specified (or default) Python version's embedded package from the official Python repository.
+    - Downloads the specified Python version from the the official Python repository.
     - Extracts the package to a temporary directory.
     - Installs `pip` and `virtualenv`.
-- Creates a virtual environment in the current directory or a specified path.
+- Runs virtualenv.cmd with your provided [virtualenv](https://virtualenv.pypa.io/en/latest/user_guide.html) arguments.

 ## License